2019–2020 Hong Kong protests: Mainland China reactions

 The Chinese government expressed its opposition to the protests, while taking measures against the protests and their supporters.
 The protests were depicted by the government and media as separatist riots.
-Beijing accused the movement of displaying "characteristics of colour revolutions" and "signs of terrorism".
+Beijing accused the movement of displaying characteristics of colour revolutions" and signs of terrorism.
 The Beijing government and state-run media accused foreign forces of interfering with domestic affairs and supporting the protesters.
 These allegations were rejected by Hong Kong pro-democrats, and CNN noted that China had a record of blaming foreign forces for causing domestic unrest.
 On 22 October 2019, following protests and violence in Catalonia and Chile, the Chinese government accused Western media of hypocrisy for not providing similar coverage and support to those protests.
 Chinese diplomats and ambassadors in more than 70 countries broadcast Beijing's position on the protests to shape international opinion.
-CCP General Secretary Xi Jinping, Chinese Premier Li Keqiang, and Chinese Vice Premier Han Zheng have repeatedly backed Lam's administration and the police.
+CCP General Secretary Xi Jinping, Chinese Premier Li Keqiang, and Chinese Vice Premier Han Zheng repeatedly backed Lam's administration and the police.